-As a criminal justice researcher, he co-designed a study funded by the Department of Justice involving the hiring of former prisoners to be counselors in a halfway house.
+As a criminal justice researcher at The Connection Institute, he co-designed a study funded by the Department of Justice involving the hiring of former prisoners to be counselors in a halfway house.
 The intervention resulted in dramatically lower criminal recidivism and was named the Outstanding Criminal Justice Program in the Northeast by the National Criminal Justice Association.

 He lives in Connecticut with his family, and follows the travails and the successes of the Boston Red Sox with an obsessive particularity.
 He does his best writing at Blue State Coffee in New Haven.